 Catherine Avril Morris lives and writes in Austin, Texas, where she consumes as many breakfast tacos and double-Americanos as possible.
 When she isn’t eating, reading a novel, watching terrible TV shows with her husband, or chasing the two- and four-legged beasts—er, that is, children and dogs, who destroy—er, that is, live in her home, she is dreaming up sensual love stories with a pulse of humor and a whole lot of heart.
 Another fun fact: A long time ago, Catherine had a role in a little film called Dazed and Confused that became a cult classic.

 And here’s the longer version:

 Catherine Avril Morris is a romance author, a freelance writer, a mom, a wife, a musician, a reader, a runner, an enthusiastic eater, a loafer, a dog-walker, a breaker-upper of spats between toddlers, a cusser, a dreamer, a worrier, and an amateur gardener and chef…not necessarily in that order.
-She lives with her husband, two children and two dogs in Austin, Texas.
+She lives with her husband, three children and two dogs in Austin, Texas.

 A longtime regular contributor to websites like Free Fun in Austin and TheAstrologer.com, Catherine also writes essays on romance novels and other books, as well as on parenting and grief.
 She was a cast member in the 2012 Listen to Your Mother show in Austin, in which she read a personal essay about her first child, August, who died unexpectedly at birth in January 2010.